-Study Subject(s): Awards are provided to conduct a research project of their own choosing in Germany in close collaboration with a specialist colleague.
+Study Subject(s): Awards are provided to scientists for conducting self-chosen research projects in Germany in close collaboration with a specialist colleague.

-Course Level: Awards are available for conducting a research project in Germany.
+Course Level: Awards are available for undertaking a research project in Germany.

 Scholarship Provider: Federal Ministry for Economic Cooperation and Development

 -The nominee must be recognised internationally as an outstandingly qualified academic (e.g. awards, positive responses to publications, etc.).

 -The nominee’s future perspectives must indicate that she/he will continue to be an active, academically influential researcher in the coming years with relevance to the development of the nominee’s own county.

 -The nominee must be exceptionally qualified to continue developing research-based solutions to the specific challenges facing transition and developing countries.

 -The nominee must be a national of a developing or transition country (excluding People’s Republic of China and India).
 At the time of nomination, he or she must have had his or her main residence and place of work in one of these countries for at least five years;

 -The Alexander von Humboldt Foundation particularly encourages the nomination of qualified female researchers.